Monday, October 7, 2024

 Explanation:

-1) If any number ends with the digit 0, then that number must be divisible by 2 and 5 simultaneously.
+1) If any number ends with the digit 0, that number must be divisible by 2 and 5 simultaneously.

 Solution: